 Boarding school summer programs compared with foreign travel programs

-Some boarding schools offer a summer abroad travel experience for students.
-Check it out.
+Some boarding schools offer summer abroad travel experiences for students.
+Check them out.
 Here is an example.

 Boarding school summer programs compared with specialty camps.

 Tennis camps, soccer, music, and robotics camps are very popular.
 Many of these are run by boarding schools.
 Do your homework and make sure that the coaching and instruction meet your specific requirements.